+APPENDIX 3

-APPENDIX 3 VERMONT BLUEPRINT PPPM COMMON ATTRIBUTION ALGORITHM COMMERCIAL INSURERS AND MEDICAID
+VERMONT BLUEPRINT PPPM COMMON ATTRIBUTION ALGORITHM COMMERCIAL INSURERS AND MEDICAID

 - 1. The look back period is the most recent 24 months for which claims are available. - 2.
 Identify all members/beneficiaries who meet the following criteria as of the last day in the look back period: - Reside in Vermont for Medicaid (and Medicare); - Employer sitused in Vermont or member/beneficiary residing in Vermont for commercial insurers (payers can select one of these options); - The insurer is the primary payer. - 3.
-For products that require members/beneficiaries to select a primary care provider, attribute those members/beneficiaries to that provider if the provider is in a Blueprint-recognized or Blueprint-advance (frontloaded) practice. - 4.
+For products that require members/beneficiaries to select a primary care provider, attribute those members/beneficiaries to that provider if the provider is in a Blueprint-recognized practice. - 4.
 For other members/beneficiaries, select all claims for beneficiaries identified in step 2 with the following qualifying CPT Codes in the look back period (most recent 24 months) for primary care providers included on Blueprint payment rosters, where the provider specialty is internal medicine, general medicine, geriatric medicine, family medicine, pediatrics, naturopathic medicine, nurse practitioner, or physician assistant; or where the provider is an FQHC or Rural Health Clinic.

+CPT-4 Code Description Summary

+Eva lluation and Management - Office or Other Outpatient Services

+• New Patient: 99201-99205

+• Established Patient: 99211-99215

+Cor sultations - Office or Other Outpatient Consultations

+• New or Established Patient: 99241-99245

+Nu rsing Facility Services:

-- E & M New/Established patient: 99304-99306 - Subsequent Nursing Facility Care: 99307-99310
+• E & M New/Established patient: 99304-99306

+• Subsequent Nursing Facility Care: 99307-99310

-Domiciliary, Rest Home (e.g., Boarding Home), or Custodial Care Service:
+Doi miciliary, Rest Home (e.g., Boarding Home), or Custodial Care Service:

-- Domiciliary or Rest Home Visit New Patient: 99324-99328 - Domiciliary or Rest Home Visit Established Patient: 99334-99337
+• Domiciliary or Rest Home Visit New Patient: 99324-99328

+• Domiciliary or Rest Home Visit Established Patient: 99334-99337

+Ho me Services

-New Patient: 99341-99345
+• New Patient: 99341-99345

+• Established Patient: 99347-99350

-Prolonged Services - Prolonged Physician Service With Direct (Face-to-Face) Patient Contact
+Pro olonged Services - Prolonged Physician Service With Direct (Face-to-

+Fac ce) Patient Contact

+• 99354 and 99355

-Prolonged Services - Prolonged Physician Service Without Direct (Face-to-Face) Patient Contact
+Pro olonged Services - Prolonged Physician Service Without Direct (Face-to-

+Fac ce) Patient Contact

+Smart choices, Po werful tools.

+Smart choices.
+Powe

+CPT-4 Code Description Summary

+• 99358 and 99359

+Preventive Medicine Services

+• New Patient: 99381-99387

 • Established Patient: 99391-99397

+Counseling Risk Factor Reduction and Behavior Change Intervention

-- New or Established Patient Preventive Medicine, Individual Counseling: 99401-99404 - New or Established Patient Behavior Change Interventions, Individual: 99406-99409 - New or Established Patient Preventive Medicine, Group Counseling: 99411- 99412
+New or Established Patient Preventive Medicine, Individual Counseling: 99401-99404

+New or Established Patient Behavior Change Interventions, Individual: 99406-99409

+• New or Established Patient Preventive Medicine, Group Counseling: 99411- 99412

 Other Preventive Medicine Services - Administration and interpretation:

+• 99420

+Other Preventive Medicine Services - Unlisted preventive:

+• 99429

 Newborn Care Services

-- Initial and subsequent care for evaluation and management of normal newborn infant: 99460-99463 - Attendance at delivery (when requested by the delivering physician) and initial stabilization of newborn: 99464 - Delivery/birthing room resuscitation: 99465
+• Initial and subsequent care for evaluation and management of normal newborn infant: 99460-99463

+• Attendance at delivery (when requested by the delivering physician) and initial stabilization of newborn: 99464

+Delivery/birthing room resuscitation: 99465

-Federally Qualified Health Center (FQHC) - Global Visit (billed as a revenue code on an institutional claim form)
+Federally Qualified Health Center (FQHC) - Global Visit

+(billed as a revenue code on an institutional claim form)

-- 0521 = Clinic visit by member to RHC/FQHC; - 0522 = Home visit by RHC/FQHC practitioner - 0525 = Nursing home visit by RHC/FQHC practitioner - 5.
-Assign a member/beneficiary to the practice where s/he had the greatest number of qualifying claims.
+• 0521 = Clinic visit by member to RHC/FQHC;

+• 0522 = Home visit by RHC/FQHC practitioner

+• 0525 = Nursing home visit by RHC/FQHC practitioner

+- 5. Assign a member/beneficiary to the practice where s/he had the greatest number - of qualifying claims.
 A practice shall be identified by the NPIs of the individual providers associated with it. - 6.
 If a member/beneficiary has an equal number of qualifying visits to more than one practice, assign the member/beneficiary to the one with the most recent visit. - 7.
 Insurers can choose to apply elements in addition to 5. and 6. above when conducting their attribution.
 However, at a minimum use the greatest number of claims (5. above), followed by the most recent claim if there is a tie (6. above). - 8.
 Insurers will run their attributions at least quarterly.
 Medicaid plans to continue to run their attribution monthly, and CIGNA plans to move from semi-annual to quarterly attribution in April of 2013.